peter1357908/Resistance-Online-Server-/src/protocol.md

 ```
 {
     action: 'missionVotes',
-    currentMission: Integer, // what mission we were on, 1-5
+    numFailVotes: Integer, // how many 'FAIL' votes were received
     missionOutcome: String, // either 'SUCCEEDED' OR 'FAILED'
-    numFailVotes: Integer, // how many 'FAIL' votes were received
+    concludedMission: Integer, // what mission we were on, 1-5
 }
 ```